-- On accession to the code the Transporters to will request confirmation of valid relevant email addresses from the Registered User for existing communications sent by email. - 1.
-On implementation the on implementation and in future as new Users accede to the code - 2.
-Transporters to will create and update a register of continue to use those email addresses currently in use and as provided by Registered Users the Registered Users as valid email addresses. - 2.3.
+- 1. On accession to the code the Transporters will request confirmation of valid relevant email addresses from the Registered User for existing communications sent by email. - 2.
+On implementation the Transporters will continue to use those email addresses currently in use and as provided by the Registered Users as valid email addresses. - 3.
 The sender must use the valid email address as provided by the recipient for the specific communication type.
 (It is within the addressee's "sphere of influence" to provide adequate means to ensure that their internal communication functions satisfactorily).
 An e-mail must "reach" the addressee.
 For clarity this means it must have been delivered and accepted on to the addressee's server, and for the avoidance of doubt, this does not require the addressee to have retrieved or read the communication unless that express requirement is agreed in advance by both parties. - 4.
 Any non-delivery notification received by the Sender must be acted upon by the Sender within 1 hour of receipt of the non-delivery notice.
 For the avoidance of doubt, non-delivery notifications will invalidate the expectation of deemed communication.
-If the communication attempts to confer rights or obligations, the Sender will contact the Registered User to resolve the non-delivery before resending. - A Code Communication User The Registered User's Authorised Representative will be responsible for being the primary person(s) to contact to resolve communication failures. - 6.
+If the communication attempts to confer rights or obligations, the Sender will contact the Registered User to resolve the non-delivery before resending. - 5.
+The Registered User's Authorised Representative will be responsible for being the primary person(s) to contact to resolve email communication failures. - 6.
 In the event of non-delivery notification being unresolved, deemed receipt (and any consequential actions) will only result from the 'official' post or fax versions of the communications.
-Since these exceptions should represent 'one-off' or rare communications, any inefficiency in continuing to issue these by post or fax will be minimal.

-- 4.7.
-Registered Users' Authorised Representatives will use reasonable endeavours to provide 20 days' notice of any changes of valid email address- (unless an alternative effective date is agreed between parties) of email address to the Transporters, which will then be updated by the Transporter within 5 business days of receipt... - 5.-Transporters will use reasonable endeavours to provide 20 days' notice of any changes of valid email address (unless an alternative effective date is agreed between parties) of email address to the Registered Users' Authorised Representatives, which will then be updated by the User within 5 business days of receipt.
+Since these exceptions should represent 'one-off' or rare communications, any inefficiency in continuing to issue these by post or fax will be minimal. - 7.
+Registered Users' Authorised Representatives will use reasonable endeavours to provide 20 days' notice of any changes of valid email address (unless an alternative effective date is agreed between parties) to the Transporters, which will then be updated by the Transporter within 5 business days of receipt. - 8.
+Transporters will use reasonable endeavours to provide 20 days' notice of any changes of valid email address (unless an alternative effective date is agreed between parties) to the Registered Users' Authorised Representatives, which will then be updated by the User within 5 business days of receipt.